ContactKimbal Anderson, Sensei Komyozan@gmail.com 208-407-7590 1922 N 21st St., Boise ID, 83702

 – – – Gary Snyder, The Real Work, p.107 (interview w/ Peter Barry Chowka, summer 1977, East West Journal )

-When we look at Japanese politics 1866-1945, it is so, so easy to simply pick out the similarities to Western-style politics and ignore everything else that is so very different – and hard to understand.
-And it is so, so easy, too, for that matter, to make judgements in hind-sight: as if a politically active person in 1924 could know where a new Emperor and a politically resurgent army could take the nation, its institutions, and the unluckily adjacent areas of Eastern Asia.
+When we look at Japanese politics 1866-1945, it is so, so easy to simply pick out the adopted similarities to Western-style politics and ignore everything else that is so very different – and hard to understand.
+And it is so, so easy, too, for that matter, to make judgements in hind-sight: as if a politically active person in 1920 could know where a new Emperor and a politically resurgent army could take the nation, its institutions, and the adjacent areas of Eastern Asia.

-But to the celebrated but hypothetical ‘cultural anthropologist from Mars’, it would be clear that in the late nineteenth century context of sudden top-down, forced ‘Westernisation’ – which included the religious and the spiritual – one of the most prominent social contradictions would be that between the impulse to Westernise, and nostalgia for the established affective life of the culture…
+But to the celebrated but hypothetical ‘cultural anthropologist from Mars’, it would be clear that in the late nineteenth century context of sudden top-down, forced ‘Westernisation’ – which included the religious and the spiritual – one of the deepest social contradictions would be that between the impulse to Westernise, and nostalgia for the established affective life of the culture…

 The Jomon peoples of ancient Japan were making ceramics as far back as the Ice Age, and the huge diversity of styles tells us of civilizations come and gone long, long before the advent of Chinese-based writing.
 Yet through all this multiplicity, the vast majority of Jomon vessels have a rounded or narrow base, a noticeably elaborate rim, and a clear decorative division between the (smaller or larger) rim area, and the lower part of the vessel.